 The most prominent portfolio for SG1 permitted vessels included the commercial permits for Dolphin/Wahoo (ADW) and Spanish Mackerel (SM), with two-thirds of the vessels having the combination of SG1, ADW, and SM permits (Table 2-6).
 The next most common portfolio added the commercial King Mackerel (KM) permit (42.9%), followed by 20.5% with a permit combination with all three Atlantic/South Atlantic charter headboat permits for Dolphin/Wahoo (CDW), CMP (CHS), and Snapper Grouper (SC) or with the Florida Spiny Lobster Commercial Endorsement (21%).
-A majority of the vessels had 3-5 permits.
-The most common permits not included in the most common portfolios were the Commercial Spiny Lobster permit and Spiny Lobster Tailing permit, or the Gulf Reef Fish permit.
+A majority of the vessels had three to five permits.
+The next most common permits not included in the most common portfolios below were the Commercial Spiny Lobster permit and Spiny Lobster Tailing permit, or the Gulf Reef Fish permit.